balaarjunan/Style-TestUtility/README.md

 This is a browser bookmarklet to test style consistencies of UI Elements.

 #What:
-Check dom elements on a page for given style property and identifies common valuesand lists them as a map.
+Check DOM elements on a page for given style property and identifies common valuesand lists them as a map.

 #How:
 1. Add the compressed version of the file as bookmark.